zloter/flow2code/README.md

 It's recommended to run
 ```
 php artisan db:seed
+mkdir -p  storage/app/public/movies/posters/ && cp public/examples/* "$_"
 ```

 For testing purpose.
-Also, it provide sample genre & country category
+Also, it provide sample genre & country category and covers for tests movies.
+You cannot delete and edit tests movies if you don't copy this files.

 ## Endpoints